Drainage network redesign presentation at Intecoll 2021

 The project team meets monthly with experts and consultants to discuss these trials along with other national and international research to work out how a network of interventions strategically placed around the catchment could provide the best results for biodiversity, water quality, mahinga kai and drainage.

-The final catchment redesign plan will be presented to Selwyn District Council in January 2022 and will include a plan that details the implementation approach – including funding and long term management pathways Ultimately we would like to see the plan inform the Council’s Long-Term Plan and approach to drainage (waterway) management well into the future.
+The final catchment redesign plan will be presented to Selwyn District Council in January 2022 and will include a plan that details the implementation approach – including funding and long-term management pathways.
+We would like to see the plan inform the Council’s Long-Term Plan and approach to waterway management well into the future.

 What is Living Water hoping to learn from this project?

 - To demonstrate the benefits of co-designing a process that supports a change to waterway management

 - Demonstrate efficiencies of working at a catchment scale